 Our proficiency in bankruptcy law is reflected in our experience and in our commitment.
 Salisbury bankruptcy lawyer

-Ann Shaw has practiced bankruptcy law since 1981, and has practiced bankruptcy law in Salisbury since 1990.
+Ann Shaw (Of Counsel) has practiced bankruptcy law since 1981, and has practiced bankruptcy law in Salisbury since 1990.
 This experience predates our current economic slowdown and recent changes in the bankruptcy laws.
-Our firm’s commitment is reflected in Ann Shaw’s many professional activities as an attorney:
+Our firm’s commitment is reflected in Ann Shaw (Of Counsel)’s many professional activities as an attorney:

 - She is a founding member of the Eastern Shore Bankruptcy Bar Association.